 #11 - British politicians in the UK parliament have been taught mindfulness practice3

 Mindfulness is considered a safe practice for anyone.
 You don't need to have special skills or subscribe to some religious beliefs to be mindful.
-Anyone with an open mind to the practice can enjoy the mental and health benefits of mindfulness.
+Anyone with an open mind to the practice can enjoy mindfulness's mental and health benefits.

 #12 - Research has shown that practicing mindfulness thickens areas of the brain that control ‘executive function’ such as the prefrontal cortex, hippocampus, and amygdala4

-Despite difficulties, mindfulness research has attempted to provide valid proof of the benefits of mindfulness meditation concerning mental health and general well-being.
+Despite difficulties, mindfulness research has attempted to provide valid proof of mindfulness meditation's health benefits concerning mental health and general well-being.
 One of the hard pieces of evidence is the thickening or strengthening of the grey matter in the prefrontal cortex, insula, hippocampus, precuneus, and amygdala.